ssenkus/random-users/README.md

 Create an API in Node.js/Express exposing 3 endpoints to GET and POST random user data!
 We want to make asynchronous requests from within our API to retrieve our data initially from a 3rd party API ("https://randomuser.me/api").

-### Requirements:

-* Node version > 4.x
-* Express version 4
-* Asynchronous request module of your choice.
-* Asynchronous handling using either callbacks, promises or async/await
-* Client of your choice to perform requests to your API (i.e. Postman etc).

 ### Getting Started

 * Clone this repository
 * Install dependencies: `npm install`
 * Start project: `npm start`